zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Terminology
 ===========

-The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_
+The key words "MUST", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

 The terms below are to be interpreted as follows: